IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/README.md

     -MaintenanceWindowConfirmed
 ```

-PowerShell presents a final high-impact confirmation before deletion.
+The script performs another immediate structural inventory and presents a high-impact confirmation before deletion.

-### Cleanup safeguards
+### Automatic backup and safeguards

-Before deleting anything, the script:
+Before actual deletion, the script:

 - Requires elevation.
 - Requires a local account and console session by default.
 - Requires explicit maintenance-window and rollback acknowledgements.
-- Performs its own complete structural inventory.
+- Performs its own current structural inventory.
-- Writes the pre-cleanup summary and fixed candidate list.
+- Captures a fixed pre-cleanup candidate list.
-- Refuses cleanup if structural safeguards fail.
-- Saves the complete Notifications key with `reg save`.
+- Saves the complete `Notifications` key with `reg save`.
-- Verifies that the backup exists and is not empty.
+- Verifies that the backup exists and is non-empty.
 - Records the backup SHA-256 hash.
-- Separately exports `Notifications\Data` when available.
+- Attempts a separate export of `Notifications\Data`.

-For every candidate, the script immediately rechecks:
+For every candidate, it immediately rechecks:

 - 16-character hexadecimal value name.
 - `REG_BINARY` type.
-- Decoded WNF metadata `0x011`.
+- WNF metadata `0x011`.
 - Data length of exactly 72 bytes.
-- Complete payload SHA-256 hash.
+- Exact reference payload hash.
 - Native query success.
 - Subscriber state.
 - State-data size.
 - Change stamp.
 - Quiescent state.

-The value is preserved when:

-- It no longer matches the exact target.
-- A native WNF query fails.
+A candidate is preserved if its structure changes, a native query fails, observable live-state evidence appears, or deletion fails.
-- Subscribers are present.
-- State data is present.
-- The change stamp is nonzero.
-- `IsQuiescent` is `False`.
-- Registry deletion fails.

-The script does not rely on a delete failure to determine whether a state is in use.
+The script does not rely on deletion failure to determine whether a state is in use.

 ### Explicitly preserved